deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "Here." she handed the phone to Charlotte.
 "I took this at Christmas."

 Charlotte studied it, doing her '*boy candy*' face again.
-"Ooooh…"
+"Ooooh..."

 "Hey!"
 Ben and Ava objected simultaneously, prompting her to hand the phone to Sean with an apologetic smile for Ava and a kiss for Ben.

 Sean examined the photo, a selfie.
 Adam was shorter than Ava, but BIG, as broad as two Seans across his shoulders and it took Sean a second to realise that he was actually holding Ava in his arms with the same easy strength as Sean himself might have lifted a large book, smiling warmly.

-"…He looks like a nice guy." he conceded.
+"...He looks like a nice guy." he conceded.
 He also looked handsome in a military-fit, stubble-headed kind of way.

 "Yeah!"
 Ava took the phone back and stared at the picture for a second, then a second longer.
 Sean was about to get her attention when she blinked and put the phone away.

 "You okay?"
 He asked.

-"…yeah."
+"...yeah."
 She nodded a little too vigorously, only barely getting the word out.

 Sean glanced at Ben, who delivered the most subtle little head-shake, and so the matter was dropped.
 Instead, Sean just extended his bottle, and Ava tapped her own off it.

-"*And we're off, looks like GOC and Splitting Hairs are ignoring what happened in the previous round 'cause they're both still going with a banner build team, Looks like plenty of angels on the field there, and GOC take an early rush on Bravo…"*
+"*And we're off, looks like GOC and Splitting Hairs are ignoring what happened in the previous round 'cause they're both still going with a banner build team, Looks like plenty of angels on the field there, and GOC take an early rush on Bravo..."*

 * * *